OUPV/6 Pack Captain’s License

 The US Coast Guard OUPV (Operator of Uninspected Passenger Vessels) License allows boaters to operate an uninspected vessel of up to 100 Gross Tons.
 Often referred to as a six-pack license, the certification allows captains to operate boats carrying up to six passengers.

-Online and In-Classroom Training in Lieu of the Coast Guard Exam
+Online in Lieu of the Coast Guard Exam

-Confident Captain’s 6-Pack Captains License program calls for 56 hours of training, offered either online or in the classroom.
+Confident Captain’s 6-Pack Captains License program calls for 56 hours of training, offered either online only at this time with an in-house exam.
 Once the program and in-house examination are complete the student will receive a certificate of completion and will be able to obtain their OUPV license without taking the Coast Guard exam.

 In order to participate in the OUPV (Six-Pack) course the following criteria must be met: